 Supports direct ad hoc connections Mostly, yes.
 Generally Bluetooth only wants to connect paired devices.
 This requires switching to discovery mode (which requires a user confirmation) and then approving a pairing (which also requires user confirmation).
 Then anytime the two devices are near each other (see below) they can connect securely.
 However there is another way to connect, at least in Android land, which is mentioned below.
 Using createInsecureRfcommSocketToServiceRecord and it’s other half listenUsingInsecureRfcommWithServiceRecord.
 This just requires exchanging UUIDs and does not require pairing or any user dialogs.

 Supports discovery Sorta.
 At least in Android there are two different ways to handle discovery.
 The traditional way is to switch the device into ’discovery mode’.
 This enables the devices to be discovered by other Bluetooth devices.
-But making a device ’discoverable’ requires (at least in Android land) getting the user to click on a dialog and it only lasts up to 2 minutes or so and then the device isn’t discoverable anymore.
+But making a device ’discoverable’ requires (at least in Android land) getting the user to click on a dialog and it only lasts up to 2 minutes (although later versions of Android have extended this discovery time to hours in some cases) or so and then the device isn’t discoverable anymore.
 So for the kind of opportunistic synching we want where two users devices will just sync without bothering the users it’s pretty much useless.
 However there is another choice for discovery.
 The way this choice works is if, through some magic, one device knows the other device’s UUID (each Bluetooth device can advertise UUIDs) then at least in Android the first device can call the createInsecureRfcommSocketToServiceRecord API, pass in the UUID of a device it’s looking for and if the device is in range create a connection.
 It seems like this works via a Bluetooth protocol called Service Discovery Protocol and it works below the level of normal discovery.
 So in theory if one wanted to see if say any of the 200 people in one’s address book were around then one has to start pumping out 200 different connection requests and see if any work.
 We have no idea what the battery implications of constantly cycling through all 200 or whatever addresses just to see if they are around is.
 In theory this could be done incredibly efficiently but it’s unclear how Bluetooth stacks in general handle this.

 Supports ad hoc meshes No.